 Like any investment account, rebalancing your 401(k) or 403(b) retirement plan is an important part of a successful strategy.
-Without periodic rebalancing, your asset allocation (the percentage of your account that you distribute between different asset classes, ETFs, and mutual funds) will change over time, causing you to be invested more aggressively – or conservatively – than you originally intended.
+An asset allocation is the percentage of your account that you distribute between different asset classes, like stocks and bonds.
+Without periodic rebalancing, your investment mix shifts and no longer aligns with the original allocation.
+This usually means you’re investing more aggressively or conservatively than you want.
 Rebalancing your 401(k) or 403(b) is just as important as setting your initial asset allocation to align with your risk tolerance.

 How often should you rebalance your 401(k) or 403(b)?

 Rebalancing your portfolio is not something you need to do frequently.
 Generally, once or twice a year may be enough.
 The rebalancing process will require you to compare your original asset allocation to your current portfolio.
 If the holdings vary more than a maximum threshold of your choosing, then it may be time to rebalance.
 For example, if you have a 5% threshold for changes to your target allocation, which includes 65% US equity, you would rebalance during your yearly review if your US equity position was outside the 60% – 70% band.